ritza-co/replit-docs-2/docs/programming-ide/how-to-make-a-replit-template.md

 You can also publish your Repl as a template.
 This is a good option if your Repl can be used as a starting point for projects.
 Let's learn what a Replit template is and how to make a good one.

 ## What's a template?

 Templates are a type of published Repl.
 Published Repls are Repls that you share with the community, you can publish your Repl using the following [guide](https://docs.replit.com/hosting/sharing-your-repl).
 Published Repls are added to the Replit [Community page](https://replit.com/community).
 You can find interesting projects or people to follow there.

-You can create just about anything with Replit, wheather it's a game, a personal website, an operating system or even a MacOS clone.
+You can create just about anything with Replit, whether it's a game, a personal website, an operating system or even a macOS clone.

 Once you publish a Repl, comments will be enabled, which allows you to get useful feedback.
 You can also disable comments if you want to.
 You can edit published Repls and share update messages to show how your project has changed over time.